martagonzalvo/helpers_md_python/README.md

-Random scripts for different functions created to help with molecular dynamics simulations and other uses.
+Scripts for different functions created to help with molecular dynamics simulations and other uses.